augustin4k/Bicycle-rent/README.md

 # Bike Rental Web App

-This project is a web application similar to Lime, Bolt, etc., but specifically designed for bike rentals.
+This project is a web application similar to Lime, Bolt, etc., but specifically designed for bike rentals for Madeira (where analogic application didn't exist at moment of developing of application).
 The web app features a map that displays all the available bikes at the moment.
 Users can make bike reservations through a form system, where they select the desired bike pickup location and provide their personal details.

 ## Features